-- SAP has a very low accuracy, and other vendors are not able to understand how to manage this inaccuracy.
+- SAP has very low accuracy, and other vendors are not able to understand how to manage this inaccuracy.

 - How vendors can bring this inaccuracy into play.